postcode-nl/PostcodeNl_Api_Client/example/README.md

 * Don't allow random calls but implement what you use in a custom wrapper
 * Add caching to prevent fetching the same data over and over
 * Add Session by reading `$_COOKIE`, don't pass it in the URL
+* Configure your webserver to send all requests under a certain directory to your proxy so you don't need to use `?p=`

 License
 =============